bulletmark/pipxu/README.md

 Run an installed application using a debugger.

-Tries to work out your preferred debugger from the PYTHONBREAKPOINT environment variable.
-If not set, defaults to pdb.
+Tries to work out your preferred debugger from the standard PYTHONBREAKPOINT environment variable.
+If not set it defaults to pdb.
 Or you can set it explicitly with the -d/--debugger option.

 positional arguments:
   package               installed application name